ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

 ## Why this is Agile?

-The only way to go.
+Agile methodology is not about doing things quickly without quality.
+When designing tests you may feel that you are wasting time and that is the opposite:

-> Do you see how the software is implemented incrementally?
-How on every sprint you accquire business knowleadge that help you be effective on the next one?
+> The only way to go fast is to go well.
+Every time you yeild to the temptation to trade quality for speed, you slow down.
+Every time.
+Uncle Bob.

-When tests are used correctly they help you in the long run.
+Software should be implemented incrementally and on every sprint you should acquire business knowleadge that help you be effective on the next sprint.